hTKzmak/Noises_web-project/README.md

 </div>

 <br>
-<i style="text-align: center">This project will be deleted, because I will recreate new Noises</i>
+<i style="text-align: "center">This project will be deleted, because I will recreate new Noises</i>